SilasD12/Active-Directory-Homelab/docs/user-management.md

   - In a real environment, users constantly forget their passwords and end up       locking themselves out after trying to guess it.
 We've all had to send a       code to our email to reset the password to an online account.
 Luckily, AD       allows IT to simply change a user's password, prompt them to change it         when they logon, and unlock their account after failed attemps - all in         one place.

 **2. Adding a new user** -
 A new hire, Jack Smart, is joining the Accounting department.
 Created a new user in the Accounting OU and entered the user's name and username.
-His account will have a temporory password that will be changed on logon.
+His account will have a temporary password that will be changed on logon.

 The Accouting OU provides the necessary files and objects for Jack Smart's job in the Accounting department, ensuring his account follows the Principle of Least Privilege.